 Mid-Autumn Festival, one of the most important traditional Chinese festivals, is a symbol of the Chinese worldview.
-So, as designers, how we represent the “moon” is not only informed by our heritage, but influences our ideas about cultural memory.
+As designers, how we represent the “moon” is not only informed by our heritage, but influences our ideas about cultural memory.

-We see this project as a link between our culture and memory: the traditional legends about the moon, in conjunction with our life / work environments, and how their interaction informs us, such that our cultural memory has an unavoidable impact on our design thinking, and becomes a kind of “inner design language.”
-Chinese mythology was born from the observations and imagination of “the ancients” about their environment, which later became part of our culture.
-So, in the Mid-Autumn Festival project, we drew upon the Chinese tradition o“colorful paper lanterns” together with FRUSTUM’s geometric concepts to create a “spatial memory design” that reflects the spirit of the moon.
+We regard this project as a link between our culture and memory：according to the traditional legends about the moon, the combination with our life / work environments, and their interaction, we have been informed that our cultural memory has an unavoidable impact on our design thinking, and becomes a kind of “inner design language.”
+Chinese mythology was born from the observations and imagination of the environment by “the ancients,”, which later became a part of our culture.
+In the Mid-Autumn Festival project, we drew upon the Chinese tradition of “colorful paper lanterns” and FRUSTUM’S geometric concepts to create a “spatial memory design” that reflects the spirit of the moon.

-Our style fuses Eastern and Western classical aesthetics and expression with the present day geometry of our workspace.
-These “East / West life elements” not only exhibit, but also represent art and culture, as well as the traces of our past, which have been passed down to us imperceptibly with each succeeding generation.
-This “memory” crosses into our daily work space as a conversation between past and present, and we try to represent the tension between them through the design structure, the art direction and use of materials.
+Our style combines Eastern and Western classical aesthetics and expression with the present geometry of our workspace.
+These “East / West life elements” not only exhibit and represent art and culture, but also trace our past, which have been passed down to us imperceptibly with each succeeding generation.
+This “memory” has entered our daily work space as a conversation between the past and the present, and we try to represent the tension between them by using design structure, art direction and materials.

-The image of the moon conjures up worship and respect for the unknown, a perfection we constantly seek without ever achieving.
-The entire configuration is based on the balance between rationality and the aesthetics of classical architecture.
-A Romanesque dome and pillars are central to the building model, and work in combination with FRUSTUM’s spatial sense to demonstrate the dignified beauty and interplay of light and shadow.
-Three yellow balls compose a changeable triangular structure which forms the core tension of the picture, and attracts the other elements around it as if by their gravitational pull.
+The image of the moon conjures up the worship and respect for the unknown, which is a perfection that we constantly seek for without ever achieving.
+The entire configuration is based on the balance between the rationality and the aesthetics of classical architecture.
+The Romanesque dome and pillars are the center of the building model, which demonstrate the dignified beauty and interplay of light and shadow combined with FRUSTUMS spatial sense.
+Three yellow balls compose a changeable triangular structure which forms the core tension of the picture, and attracts other elements by their gravitational pull.

-The architecture represents a cultural trend.
-We chose elements from traditional Chinese life and culture for the content of the building.
-The couplet, the ancient commercial signboards, and the traditional garden are more expressive oriental elements than just the Chinese happiness symbol.
-They also evoke visual and emotional memory with a circular pattern, and together create multiple layers and depth.
+Architecture represents a cultural trend.
+We chose the elements from Chinese traditional life and culture as the content of the building.
+The couplet, the ancient commercial signboards, and the traditional garden are more expressive oriental elements than just symbols of happiness in China.
+They also evoke a cycle of visual and emotional memory and create multiple layers and depth.

 A traditional Western, triangular structure combined with a Chinese classical，and the symmetrical design，circular pattern to form a stable construction.